-As at31 December 2012 the Group had
+As at 31 December 2012 the Group had NOK 344.5 million (of which NOK 23 million was owned by the Group, leaving NOK 321.5 million as net) in bond loan nominated in NOK.

-NOK 344.5 million (of which NOK 23 million is owned by the Group, leaving NOK 321.5 million as net) in bond loan nominated in NOK.
-As at 31 December 2011 the Group had NOK 344.5 million (NOK 205 million net) in bond loan nominated in NOK.
+As at 31 December 2013 the Group had NOK 344.5 million (NOK 205.9 million net) in hand loan nominated in NOK

 The Group has certain investments in foreign operations, whose net assets are exposed to foreign currency translation risk.
 Currency exposure arising from the net assets of the Group's foreign operations is managed primarily through borrowings denominated in the relevant foreign currencies.
-The revenues and the operating costs in the OilService segment are mainly in USD and the leasing debt raised to finance the equipment is therefore also nominated in USD.

-As at 31December 2012, the Group had USD 61.1 million net debt nominated in NOK, while the corresponding figure for 2011 was USD 35.8 million.
+As at 31 December 2013, the Group had USD 35.4 million net debt nominated in NOK, while the corresponding figure for 2012 was USD 61.1 million.